A - Z Recycling and Waste Guide

 Ag plastics should be managed as trash.
 Burning or burying agricultural plastics or other types of farm rubbish is strictly prohibited.
 Unfortunately, agricultural plastic is difficult to recycle and at this time there are no local recycling outlets.

-If containers have any product in them they are considered hazardous waste and should be taken to a hazardous waste collection.
+If containers have any product in them they are considered hazardous waste and should be taken to Household Hazardous Waste Depot (HHW Depot).
 EMPTY aerosol containers may be recycled with other metal cans in most recycling programs.
 Caps are trash.

 Clean and dry - recycle according to your hauler or transfer station's guidance.